 Important information Analysis data can be saved in one of three formats.
 Select the format based on the size of the analysis session file, as shown in the table below: Size of the Analysis session file Recommended format Less than 2 GB Access 2000 • 2 GB to 10 GB SQL Server/MSDE Note: Select SQL Server/MSDE if you need to work in multithread mode.
 More than 10 GB SQLite Note: The SQLite format allows you to store up to 32 terabytes of data.
-2000 database format and the SQLite format are ne session directory contains both the database and See also "Importing Data Directly fro om the Analysis Machine" on page 42
+Note: Both the Access 2000 database format and the SQLite format are embedded databases.
+The session directory contains both the database and the analysis data.
+See also "Importing Data Directly fro om the Analysis Machine" on page 36